Fed survey finds adverse impact from government shutdown

 In its latest report on economic conditions around the country, the Fed said that 10 of its 12 regions reported “slight-to-moderate growth” over the past two months.
 Two — Philadelphia and St. Louis — reported that conditions were “flat.”

 The Fed report, known as the beige book, will be used when central bank officials meet March 19-20 to consider what to do with interest rates.
-The expectation is that the central bank will remain “patient” and leave rates unchanged.
+The expectation is that the central bank will leave rates unchanged.

+The Fed raised rates four times in 2018.
+At its January meeting, the Fed signaled that it was hitting pause on its rate hikes in light of a slowdown in global growth and the absence of inflation pressures.
+Many private economists believe the Fed will keep rates on hold for a number of months, perhaps only hiking its benchmark rate once this year.

+The partial government shutdown, the longest in history, had an impact around the country, the beige book found.
+About half of the Fed’s 12 districts linked the shutdown and delayed paychecks for federal workers to “slower economic activity in some sectors including retail, auto sales, tourism, real estate, restaurants” and staffing services.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.